HR-CMGT/PRG06-vue-workshop/README.md

-# Vue Workshop part 1
+# Vue Workshop

-This guide explains how to work with Typescript single file components, using class syntax.
-- Class syntax makes a vue component much easier to read
-- Typescript provides live error checking while typing in your IDE

-Please note that using Class syntax is different from the default Javascript syntax that is used in the [Vue Getting Started documentation](https://vuejs.org/v2/guide/)
+Welcome to the Vue Typescript workshop!
+In this workshop we will learn how to work with Vue, using Typescript, Class Syntax and Single File Components.
+This workshop is part of the fullstack course, where students are creating a RESTful API.
+We will use Vue to render a front-end for this API!

+The workshop consists an installation guide, part 1 (this page) and part 2.

 ## Contents